InterDigitalInc/CompressAI-Vision/docs/source/tutorials/detectron2_nb.rst

     predictor = DefaultPredictor(cfg)

-Get a handle to the dataset created in previous notebooks
+Get handle to a dataset.
+We will be using the ``oiv6-mpeg-v1`` dataset.
+Please go through the CLI Tutorials in order to produce this dataset.

 .. code:: ipython3

-    dataset = fo.load_dataset("mpeg-vcm-detection")
+    dataset = fo.load_dataset("oiv6-mpeg-detection-v1")

 .. code:: ipython3